gauthamns/teach_expense_tracker/README.md

 <b>Section 4:</b><br/>
   Retrieving data from Database and displaying in a list view.
 Open detail screen of a record from the list view.
-  Concepts: List view, Binding db with list view, Adapter passing values b/w intents.
+  Concepts: List view, Binding db with list view, Adapter passing values b/w intents, using menu for going to list.

 How to use this project: